What is 2.74688 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 274688 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 274688 are: 1 2 4 8 16 29 32 37 58 64 74 116 128 148 232 256 296 464 592 928 1073 1184 1856 2146 2368 3712 4292 4736 7424 8584 9472 17168 34336 68672 137344 274688